 Industrial monitoring system (IEC 61508, SIL 2)

-Our design is based on a ‘Time Triggered‘ (TT) software architecture.
+Our solution is based on a ‘Time Triggered‘ (TT) software architecture running on a single (low cost) microcontroller.

 TT software architectures and IEC 61508